ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_rdpa/readme_rdpa-datamart_en.md

 NOTE: ALL HOURS ARE IN UTC.

-The files have one of the following nomenclature:
+The files have one of the following nomenclature :

 * CMC_RDPA_APCP-006-0100cutoff_SFC_0_ps10km_AAAAMMJJHH_000.grib2
 * CMC_RDPA_APCP-006-0700cutoff_SFC_0_ps10km_AAAAMMJJHH_000.grib2
 * CMC_RDPA_APCP-024-0100cutoff_SFC_0_ps10km_YYYYMMDDHH_000.grib2
 * CMC_RDPA_APCP-024-0700cutoff_SFC_0_ps10km_YYYYMMDDHH_000.grib2

-where:
+where :

-* __CMC__: constant string indicating the data is from the Canadian Meteorological Centre
+* __CMC__: Constant string indicating the data is from the Canadian Meteorological Centre
-* __RDPA__: constant string indicating the data is from the regional deterministic precipitation analysis (RDPA)
+* __RDPA__: Constant string indicating the data is from the regional deterministic precipitation analysis (RDPA)
-* __APCP__: constant string indicating the variable included in this file is in this case the accumulated precipitation which has been analyzed.
+* __APCP__: Constant string indicating the variable included in this file is in this case the accumulated precipitation which has been analyzed.
 * __006__: Precipitation accumulation interval is 006 hours
 * __024__: Precipitation accumulation interval is 024 hours
 * __0100cutoff__: Observation cut-off time is one hour after the time YYYYMMDDHH indicating that possibly not all observations have been collected
 * __0700cutoff__: Observation cut-off time is about 007 hours after the time YYYYMMDDHH indicating that a maximum of observations has likely been collected
-* __SFC__: constant string indicating the type of level is at the surface.
+* __SFC__: Constant string indicating the type of level is at the surface.
-* __0__: elevation of the above level type where here 0 indicates the surface.
+* __0__: Elevation of the above level type where here 0 indicates the surface.
 For RDPA grib2 data this is the only level available.
-* __ps10km__: constant string indicating the projection used is polar-stereographic at 10km resolution.
+* __ps10km__: Constant string indicating the projection used is polar-stereographic at 10km resolution.
 * __YYYYMMDDHH__: Year, month, day and hour of valid date of the analysis.
 * __HH__: UTC run time [00,06, 12, 18]
-* __000__: represents the number of hours after the YYYYMMDDHH time at which the analysis is valid.
+* __000__: Represents the number of hours after the YYYYMMDDHH time at which the analysis is valid.
-* __grib2__: constant string indicating the GRIB2 format is used
+* __grib2__: Constant string indicating the GRIB2 format is used

-Example of file name:
+Example of file name :

 CMC_RDPA_APCP-006-0100cutoff_SFC_0_ps10km_2015011212_000.grib2